casdoor/casdoor-website/docs/llm/openclaw.md

 1. Go to **Providers** → **Add**.
 2. Set **Category** to `Log` and **Type** to `Agent (OpenClaw)`.
 3. In the **Host** field, enter the IP address of the machine running the OpenClaw agent.
 Leave it empty to accept from any IP.
+4. (Optional) In the **Storage provider** field, pick which Storage provider should hold the raw session transcripts (see [Raw session transcripts](#raw-session-transcripts)).
+Leave it empty to let Casdoor choose automatically.
-4. Save.
+5. Save.
 Casdoor is now ready to receive data.

 The **Host** field is an IP allowlist for this provider.
 Requests from any other address are rejected with `403 Forbidden`, which prevents unauthorized agents from writing entries into your organization.